onehashai/onehash-connect/help/search-for-messages.md

 Some details to keep in mind:

 - Keywords are case-insensitive, so `wave` will also match `Wave`.
-- Zulip will find messages containing similar keywords (keywords with the same stem), so, e.g., `wave` will match `waves` and `waving`.
+- OneHash Connect will find messages containing similar keywords (keywords with the same stem), so, e.g., `wave` will match `waves` and `waving`.
-- Zulip search ignores very common words like `a`, `the`, and about 100 others.
+- OneHash Connect search ignores very common words like `a`, `the`, and about 100 others.
 - [Emoji](/help/emoji-and-emoticons) in messages (but not [emoji reactions](/help/emoji-reactions)) are included in searches, so if you search for `octopus`, your results will include messages with the `:octopus:` emoji (